MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/5-exercise-distribute-multi-tenant-tables.md

 ## Reevaluate query execution times

 Neither of the distribution functions available in Azure Cosmos DB for PostgreSQL works within transactions, so some time will lapse between when the first and last tables are distributed.
-To understand the potential impact of having a mix of local and distributed tables, you want to rerun the application queries from above to see if query times are affected by being in this state.
+To understand the potential impact of having a mix of local and distributed tables, you want to rerun the application queries from the preceding sections to see if query times are affected by being in this state.

-1. Execute the query to retrieve the products list for a store again and record the execution time.
+1. Execute the query to retrieve the products list for a store again and record the execution time:

     ```sql
     -- List products by store